dream-lab/ocularone-dataset/README.md

 The images are taken by a [DJI Ryze Tello](https://www.ryzerobotics.com/tello) drone with an onboard camera.
 The camera has a Field of View (FoV) of 82.6 degrees and captures videos at a resolution of 720p at 30 frames per second (FPS).

 ### Setup
 A person holding the drone at different heights and distances from the person wearing the hazard vest, captures the videos.
-The frames are extracted from the videos at FPS of 10 (need to verify).
+The frames are extracted from the videos at 10 FPS.

 ### Dataset
 We have a total of 43 videos of duration between 1 minute to 2 minutes at different locations in the campus.
 The images have been manually annotated using [Roboflow](https://roboflow.com/).
 Overall, we have 30,712 images in different scenarios as explained in the following table.